arturbac/simple_enum/README.md

 `simple_enum` is under active development on **Clang 17**, **GCC 13** and tested on **MSVC** with support down to **Clang 13** and**GCC 10**.

 Minimum standard required by `simple_enum` is c++20, but it is tested and adopted to exploit c++23 features where it is possible.

-## Features

-- **Zero Runtime Cost**: Retrieving `enum_name` for a runtime variable incurs no runtime overhead, just constant literal string_view.
-- **Compile-time Efficiency**: Compile-time computation is confined to the number of elements within a range.
-This efficiency is made possible through the `bounded_enum` concept when declared for an enum type.
-- **Support for Unbounded Enums**: While the library is optimized for bounded enums, it also accommodates unbounded enums.
-By default, it utilizes `simple_enum::default_unbounded_upper_range`, which users can override according to their requirements.
-- **Optimized Enum Name Deduction**: The library employs a strategic optimization for enum name deduction, ensuring that only one loop is executed for the first enumeration.
-Subsequent enumerations are parsed with a minimized string literal range, further enhancing the compile time efficiency of the process.
-- **Conversion of std::string_view to Enumeration Type**: The operation complementary to enum_name is facilitated by the function object enum_cast, enabling the conversion from std::string_view back to the corresponding enumeration type.
-- **Enumeration Iteration with ranges::views Compatibility**: The enum_view provides functionality for iterating over enumeration values, designed to be compatible with the ranges::views framework.

 ## Planned features